AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-reports-assets-view.md

    ![Insights](assets/insights2.png)
    -->

-* **Asset Count by size:** Segments the total asset count in your Assets View environment into different size ranges, highlighting the count and percentage of assets in each size range, represented using a donut chart.
+* **Asset Count by size:** Segments the total asset count in your Assets View environment into different size ranges, highlighting the count and percentage of assets in each size range, represented by a donut chart.
 ![insights-assets-count-by-size](/help/assets/assets/insights-assets-count-by-size.svg)
 * **Asset Count by Asset Type:** Segments the total asset count in your Assets View environment, highlighting the count and percentage of assets based on their file types, represented by donut chart.
 ![insights-assets-count-by-size](/help/assets/assets/insights-assest-count-by-asset-type1.svg)